 Amazing Villages, Mandraki largest one in Nisyros

 There are several quaint villages on the island, and the largest is Mandraki.
-It looks like it is straight from a photo book with traditional architecture and great views.
+It looks like it is straight from a picture book with traditional architecture and great views.

-The narrow pebble streets and squares lace around the villages where you can take a stroll and feel as though you have traveled back to an ancient time.
+In the narrow pebble streets and squares around the village you can take a stroll and feel as though you have traveled back to an ancient time.
 Homes are made of volcano rocks, insulated with pumice stone, and boast wooden balconies.

-Night life on Nisyros is nothing like the hectic pace of party islands in Greece.
-You will find quaint local tavernas and bars to enjoy your lazy summer nights.
+Night life on Nisyros has nothing like the hectic pace of party islands in Greece.
+You will find quaint local tavernas and bars where you can enjoy your lazy summer nights.

 You can actually go to the center of the island, walk along the volcano rim, and watch the boiling holes.
 The volcano hasn’t erupted since 1888 and is spectacular.